 This all are plugins I wrote myself.
 I want to present you the most interesting ones.

-is surely my most famous plugin with nearly 8k downloads allows trees to fall down when you chop their lowest block: and they'll really fall down!
+is surely my most famous plugin with over 20k downloads allows trees to fall down when you chop their lowest block: and they'll really fall down!
 Atm the are configurations for an needed enchantment and the size of the tree.

 One of my first plugins but it works great.
 The only problem is the system of Monopoly itself that you win pretty surely if you just invest all your money as fast as possible and there's no real strategy behind.
 If you're interested in a download just write me.